marcohefti/request-network-api-client-ts/docs/WEBHOOKS.md

   - `pnpm dlx cloudflared tunnel run <REQUEST_WEBHOOK_TUNNEL_NAME>` when the name is present (persistent hostname).
   - `pnpm dlx cloudflared tunnel --url http://localhost:8787` otherwise (quick tunnel).
 Set `REQUEST_WEBHOOK_TUNNEL_HOSTNAME` to request a specific quick-tunnel hostname.

 Leave the command running.
 Both processes stream logs and exit together when you press `Ctrl+C`.
-The scripts load `env/request-api-client.local.env` automatically, so you don’t have to export variables manually.
+The scripts load environment variables via the shared env loader (honouring `REQUEST_API_CLIENT_ENV_FILE` and workspace defaults), so you don’t have to export variables manually.

 ## 4. Register the webhook & capture the secret